daresaydigital/a11ychecklist/docs/controls/controls-contrast-ratio.md

 Examples that will pass:
 - A button that includes a text or an icon that is visible, i.e. has enough contrast against its background (4.5:1 resp.
 3:1), but where there's no visual indication of the actual hit area of the button.
 - A text fields with a placeholder text inside that is visible , i.e. has enough contrast against its background, but where there's no visual indication of the hit area of the text field.
-- Abutton which has a distingushied indicator such as position, text style or context does not need a contrasting visual indicator to show that it is a button.
+- A button which has a distingushied indicator such as position, text style or context does not need a contrasting visual indicator to show that it is a button.

 ### Read more